 International aid must consider a direct financial support to the health system in Haïti.
 Decisions at the New York conference need to allow the Haitian health system to continue to address the population’s immediate medical needs.

-MSF has been assisting Haitian communities since 19 years.
+MSF has been assisting Haitian communities for 19 years.
 Today, some 3,300 Haitian and international MSF staff are supporting government hospitals and run facilities on its own.
 Since the earthquake, MSF teams have performed more than 4,000 surgeries, provided psychological counseling to over 20,000 people, and treated 53,000 patients.
 MSF has distributed 14,000 tents and close to 20,000 non-food item kits (including kitchen and hygiene kits, jerry cans, blankets and plastic sheeting).
-MSF is funding its activities in Haiti exclusively with private donations and is therefore no stakeholder in the donor conference in New York.
+MSF is funding its activities in Haiti exclusively with private donations and is, therefore, no stakeholder in the donor conference in New York.